yhkaplan/MoonWalker/README.md

 ## Introduction

-MoonWalker is a library to .......
+MoonWalker is an easy to use walkthrough library.

 <!-- <img src="Example/MoonWalker.gif" width="300"/> -->